lczub/robotframework-magik/README.md

 pybot examples
 ```

-*   The [Robot Framework] test report *report.html* is written to the current
+*   The [Robot Framework] test reports are is written into the current working
-    working directory.
+    directory.

 #### stop the closed image